Adam Orleton

 Adam Orleton (died 1345) was an English churchman and royal administrator.
+He was the Bishop of Winchester (1333–1345), Worcester (1327–1333) and Hereford (1317–1327) of the Catholic Church.

 Life

-Orleton was born into a Herefordshire family, possibly in Orleton, possibly in Hereford.
+Orleton was born into a Herefordshire family, probably in Hereford, not Orleton.
+Many of his family had been Chief Bailiffs of the city.
 The lord of the manor was Roger Mortimer, to whose interests Orleton was loyal.
 His nephews were John Trilleck, Bishop of Hereford and Thomas Trilleck, Bishop of Rochester.